dgageot/demoit/README.md

 Those web components make most of the *magic*.

  + One component displays multi-tab ttys that can be used to run any command.
- + Another is a web browser view that auto refreses itself.
+ + Another is a web browser view that auto refreshes itself.
  + Another is a code viewer with highlighing and tabs that look like a real IDE,

 ## How do I use Demoit?